ThomasPueschel/bdown/content/authors/admin/_index.md

 - Visitors
 ---

 I am a palaeoprimatologist and vertebrate palaeobiologist mainly focused on primate and mammalian evolution.
 My main interest is to study organismal evolution by reconstructing and comparing the palaeobiology of fossils to their living ecological relatives.
 In order to do this, I apply a combination of predictive modelling, 3D morphometrics, virtual biomechanical techniques, computational simulations, phylogenetic comparative methods, and fieldwork.
-My Leverhulme Project has taken me to Gorongosa National Park, Mozambique, where I work together with the Paleo-Primate Project Gorongosa.
+I have recently joined the Venditti group, University of Reading, within the framework of the Leverhulme project: 'The evolutionary and biogeographical routes to hominin diversity'.
+I am also a research affiliate at the Institute of Human Sciences, University of Oxford, where I work together with the Paleo-Primate Project Gorongosa, Mozambique.